 Christian Brothers University was established in 1871 and is run by the Christian Brothers as a private Roman Catholic institute of higher education.
 It is located in Memphis, Tennessee, where it claims the title of being the oldest university in the city.
 It teaches in the Lasallian tradition.

 The university offers over 20 areas of study at the bachelor level and seven degrees at the master’s level, including a Master’s of Catholic Studies.
 Programs are divided into four schools — Arts, Business, Engineering, and Sciences.
+Beyond its reputable academic record, Christian Brothers University excels in the following:

 Study abroad programs are available all year round, and students also have the opportunity to volunteer for medical missions.
 It is an optional program for most students; however, students who are studying for a global studies minor are required to study abroad.